Combination

 There have been at least three different attempts to improve upon the factory implementation.

-The second is to use a Kenne-Bell set up where the filter is located similar to the first, but is enclosed in a cannister that has an outlet attached to a 4" hose that picks up air from behind the air dam beneath the bumper.
+The second is to use a Kenne-Bell set up where the filter is located similar to the first, but is enclosed in a canister that has an outlet attached to a 4" hose that picks up air from behind the air dam beneath the bumper.

 The third involves locating the filter in front of the radiator support hanging down behind the bumper.

-The Kenne-Bell method is quite restrictive as the cannister fits quite snugly around the filter and most of the air flow comes from the four inch opening to the hose.
+The Kenne-Bell method is quite restrictive as the canister fits quite snugly around the filter and most of the air flow comes from the four inch opening to the hose.
 Tests long ago showed this set up to be slower than an open element in the first 1/8th mile and then picking up some speed as air was rammed in at high speed.
 Some people cut off much of the cannister leaving enough of it to attach the hose to.
-Others threw the cannister away and merely left the hose in the radiator support hole so that it directed outside air over the filter when the car is moving.
+Others threw the canister away and merely left the hose in the radiator support hole so that it directed outside air over the filter when the car is moving.
 The downside to either is that a lot of dirt, leaves, etc. are blown into the engine compartment.

 I don't think that the air in a moving car is much hotter directly behind the radiator support inside the engine compartment than in front of it.
 I believe the air going thru the turbo is heated far more than the difference between outside air and the underhood air at this particular location.
-Driving down the road, the air going into the throttlebody on my car measures ten degrees warmer on average than the outside air temperature in the summer.
+Driving down the road, the air going into the throttle body on my car measures ten degrees warmer on average than the outside air temperature in the summer.
 Remember that the air temperature just above the pavement is often much higher than the actual air temperature measured a few feet off the ground and this is the air being picked up.
 For serious purposes, one can add a hose when racing to direct outside air across the filter and remove it at other times to avoid trash coming into the engine compartment.

 As stated under the turbo section, it is very important to match the turbo to the effective torque converter stall speed in order to obtain adequate turbo spool up.